Mlody33/ControllExpense/README.md

 # ControllExpense

-Application in JavaFX to controll expenses.
+Application in JavaFX to your controll expenses.

-**That app is still work in progress.**
+**That app is still work in progress, but works stable**